saty4a/my-protfolio/README.md

 - Poppins [link](https://fonts.google.com/specimen/Poppins)

-It is a responsive developer portfolio website and app using flutter.
+It is a responsive portfolio website and app using flutter.
 I also add animation which works perfectly on mobile and the web.

 ### Responsive and Animated Portfolio Website & App Final UI